 Now that we have listed some places where you can stay, let us move toward the best eateries around Nautholsvik.

-It is noteworthy to mention that access to Nautholsvik Beach is not free of cost throughout the year.
-From the 15th May to 15th August, there is no entry fee to visit Nautholsvik Geothermal Beach during the summer season.
-The entrance fee for adults is 650 ISK, and the price is fair and reasonable considering that all the facilities are available in the area and the water is heated, too.
+It is noteworthy to mention that access to Nauthólsvík Beach is not free of cost throughout the year.
+During the summer season, from the 15th May to 15th August, there is no entry fee to visit Nauthólsvík Geothermal Lagoon.
+During the rest time of the year, the entrance fee for adults is 740 ISK, which is extremely cheap, considering the facilities provided.
 You will also easily find the option of renting towels and swimwear in the area.

-In conclusion, Nautholsvik Beach is a man-made marvel located at the heart of Iceland's capital city.
+In conclusion, Nauthólsvík Beach is a man-made marvel located at the heart of Iceland's capital city.
 If you want to enjoy a vacation that is unique and thrilling yet relaxing at the same time, ignoring Nautholsvik would be a crime.
-It is a holiday spot that provides tourists with a fascinating Icelandic experience.
-From swimming to sailing to sunbathing and enjoy family picnics, you can indulge in a mini-Mediterranean experience in a chilly North European country.
-People from far and wide visit Nautholsvik for the experience it has to offer.
-You can enjoy walks, café-hopping, and other fun activities as Iceland is a tourist's heaven.
+From swimming to sailing to sunbathing and enjoying family picnics, you can indulge in a mini-Mediterranean experience in a chilly North European country.